Georg von Hantelmann: Early life and service

 Georg von Hantelmann was born into a minor Junker family on 9 October 1898.
 He was born in Rokietnice, Kingdom of Prussia, the German Empire (present day Rokietnica, Poland).
 He was the eldest son.
 He joined the army in 1916.
 He was commissioned as a Leutnant on 15 June 1917 before he transferred to aerial service with the Luftstreitkräfte.

 Aerial service

 Hantelmann began training at Fliegerersatz-Abteilung 9 on 20 September 1917.
 Upon graduation from this basic aviation training, he moved on to learn to fly a fighter plane at the Jastaschule in Valenciennes, France.
 His initial assignment as a fighter pilot took him to Jagdstaffel 18, commanded by Rudolf Berthold, on 6 February 1918.

 When Berthold changed commands on 18 March 1918 to take charge of Jagdstaffel 15, he took many of his pilots with him in a highly unusual mass exchange of personnel.
 Hantelmann was one of the pilots who accompanied Berthold to the new unit.
-Once he arrived at his new squadron, Hantelmann had his personal insignia of a "totenkopf"-style skull and crossbones painted on the fuselage sides of his Albatros D.V reflected his prior service in the 17th Braunschweig "Death's Head" Hussar Regiment.
+Once he arrived at his new squadron, Hantelmann had his personal insignia of a "totenkopf"-style skull and crossbones painted on the fuselage sides of his Albatros D.Va reflected his prior service in the 17th Braunschweig "Death's Head" Hussar Regiment.